LPN Other

 McKenzie-Willamette Medical Center

-LPN - Medical Care Unit WEST - Nights
+Licensed Practical Nurse - Medical Care Unit - Nights

-LPN - Medical Care Unit WEST - Nights McKenzie-Willamette Medical Center is your community medical provider, serving the Willamette Valley and its residents.
+Licensed Practical Nurse - Medical Care Unit - Days McKenzie-Willamette Medical Center is your community medical provider, serving the Willamette Valley and its residents.
 Our 113-bed hospital offers inpatient, outpatient, diagnostic, medical, surgical and emergency care.
 We are a family of caregivers offering care to our larger family — our community.
-Position Details: Hourly Base Rate: $32.02 - $52.11 Hours: Night Shift Hours Per Week: 36 hours/week, 12-hour shifts Date Posted: 11/17/2025 Job Summary: The LPN functions as a member of the Patient Care team.
-Under the direction of an RN, the LPN will collect data regarding a patient's status, record objective and subjective data in an accurate and timely manner and report the data in a timely manner.
-The LPN will assist the RN in planning and coordinating care, implementation of treatments and interventions and evaluations of aspects of patient care.
-The LPN accepts responsibility for individual nursing actions, utilizes current standards of practice and follows organizational and departmental policies and procedures using a high level of professional expertise, assuming responsibility for professional growth and development.
-Qualifications: One Year acute care experience highly preferred.
-Current licensure as LPN, State of Oregon.
+Position Details: Hourly Base Rate: $32.02 - $52.11 Hours: Night Shift Hours Per Week: 36 hours/week, 12-hour shifts Date Posted: 01/29/2026 Job Summary: Patient assessment, high technological interventions, patient education, planning and coordinating all aspects of patient care.
+Qualifications: Current licensure as LPN, State of Oregon.
 Current BLS.
+Two years acute care experience preferred.
 Benefits: Competitive salary and benefits package.
 Opportunities for professional development and advancement.
 Supportive work environment with a collaborative team.
 Comprehensive healthcare coverage.
 Retirement savings plan.
 Paid time off and flexible scheduling options.
 Student loan repayment program.

 LPN Full-time